 Central to the responsibility is proclaiming the sanctity and permanence of marriage.
 While carefully protecting the teaching of Jesus on marriage and its indissolubility, the Church also recognizes that many marriages today end in the tragedy of divorce.
 Yet, for many of these people their faith and their Church remain important to them.
 Nor does the Church abandon them.

 Remembering that the ministry of Jesus was one of healing and reconciliation, the Tribunal is ever mindful of its call to continue that ministry to all who seek its help.
 Please explore the Tribunal webpages, which gives an overview of annulment types and the annulment process.
 If the terminology confuses you, there is a page to explain terms in simple language.
 There is also a page of Frequently Asked Questions.
-If you wish to begin the annulment process, please contact your parish priest or deacon.
-They can assist you in obtaining and preparing the proper forms and will act as your advocate.
+When you are ready to begin the annulment process, please contact your local parish, priest, deacon or lay minister.
+They can assist you in determining the proper forms and will act as your advocate.

 While the process of seeking a decree of nullity can seem overwhelming, be not afraid!
 If you engage it with prayer, honesty and genuine faith, the experience will prove very healing.
 The Tribunal staff is here to help the faithful arrive at a just decision about their marriage.
 The Tribunal deals with people exercising the greatest of confidentiality, as well as with compassion and understanding.